-VOXI is a brand new mobile network, created just for people aged 25 and under.
+VOXI is a brand new mobile network, created just for people under 30.
 It's a sub-network of Vodafone that offers slightly different plans from the main Vodafone roster, and if you're one of them young people, it could be worth a look.

 Every plan is 4G and, best of all, using certain social media apps is free.
 Any downloading or uploading you do within Facebook, Facebook Messenger, Instagram, Pinterest, Snapchat, Twitter, Viber, and WhatsApp won't come out of your data allowance.
 As long as you have a bit of data left on your plan, you can use them as much as you like.
 That's a bit amazing.